Gninoskcaj/jacksonmooring.com/_posts/2021-01-01-skunk-war-english-1-lesson-10-assignment-1-1-2021.md

   from its holster; I had six shots, numb fingers, and a moonless and foggy night.
   I started running.
 The chase had began.
 tags:
-- Skunks
+- skunks
-- Animals
+- animals
-- Lesson 10
+- lesson-10
-- Assignment
+- assignment
-- English 1
+- english-1

 ---
 It wasn't that long ago, when on a return trip from locking up the cow, as dusk settled into night, I almost tripped over a skunk.
 I jumped to the side, but it was already to late.
 That wicked weasel had left his sticky aroma clinging to my jeans.
 I smelled bad.
 Very bad.
 Right then and there I declared war on skunks.